Reports

 report.bold()

-# for entities, architectures, and datases.
+# for entities, architectures, and databases.

 report.print(target.name())